Convergence Analysis of the Random Bisection Method: Arbitrary root distribution

 Let us now return to the main problem and derive an analog of \Cref{thm - pdf} in the general case.
-If the random variables $\ell_n$ admit probability density functions $h_n$, one would naturally seek to prove that
+If the random variables $\ell_n$ admit a PDF $h_n$, one would naturally seek to prove that

+where $h(t)=t\bigl(f(t)+f(1-t)\bigr)$ is the density identified in \Cref{thm - pdf}.
+However, even when the normalized roots $r_n$ are absolutely continuous, the random variables $\ell^n$ need not admit densities.